Johndsalas/zillow_project/README.md

 Secondary goal:

-Determine what States and Counties those properties are in and create a distribution of tax rates for each county
+Determine what States and Counties those properties are in and create a distribution for tax rates in each county

 Project will contain: